Lower Limb Examination – Technique, Procedure, Result

 Show the patient that when you hold the joint extended, that represents Up whereas when you hold it flexed that represents Down.
 Ask the patient to close their eyes and, having moved the joint a few times hold it in one position – up or down.
 Ask the patient which position the joint is in.

-You Might Also Like Hair Loss; Causes, Symptoms, Diagnosis, Treatment
+You Might Also Like Hypertension; Causes, Symptoms, Diagnosis, Treatment

 Flex the interphalangeal joint up